• Skip to primary navigation

 It depends.
 Most recipes use natural cocoa powder unless they specify Dutch-processed.

-According to Fine Cooking recipes using natural cocoa powder often include baking soda as well.
+Recipes using natural cocoa powder often include baking soda, as well.
 Both the baking soda and acid react and allow baked goods to rise.
 Baking soda is also an alkaline, so it also neutralizes the acidity in natural cocoa powder.

 On the other hand, Dutch-processed cocoa powder is usually combined with baking powder as it’s already neutral.